My-Gym-Group/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Description / Impact
 [Provide a detailed explanation of the changes you have made.
 Include the reasons behind these changes and any relevant context.
 Link any related issues.
 Discuss the impact of your changes on the project.
-This might include effects on performance, new dependencies, or changes in behaviour.]
+This might include effects on performance, new dependencies, or changes in behavior.]

 ## Type of Change
 - [ ] New feature